nykolaslima/tigerbeetle/docs/reference/requests/import_accounts.md

 - No timestamp regression

   Timestamps must always be increasing.
-Even user-defined timestamps that are required to be past dates need to be at least one nanosecond ahead of the timestamp of the last object commited by the cluster.
+Even user-defined timestamps that are required to be past dates need to be at least one nanosecond ahead of the timestamp of the last object committed by the cluster.

-The resultant of those constraints, require importing past events such as `timestamp > last_timestamp_commited and timestamp < now`, which makes the process naturally restrictive to perform in a cluster during regular operation, where the last timestamp is frequently being updated.
+The resultant of those constraints, require importing past events such as `timestamp > last_timestamp_committed and timestamp < now`, which makes the process naturally restrictive to perform in a cluster during regular operation, where the last timestamp is frequently being updated.
 Instead, it's more suitable to be used in a fresh cluster before any [`create_accounts`](./create_accounts.md) or [`create_transfers`](./create_transfers.md) operation.